azajay08/azajay08/README.md

 <p align="center">
 My name is Aaron.
 I moved to Finland from the U.K quite a few years ago now.
-I am currently studying at <a href="https://www.hive.fi/en/">Hive Helsinki</a> - The Coding School (42 network).
+I have recently graduated from <a href="https://www.hive.fi/en/">Hive Helsinki</a> - The Coding School (42 network).
 I first got into coding for the same reason many other people do...
 I enjoy solving problems.
-I started using various home automations, only to find myself becoming more and more curious about what else could be automated.
+I started using various home automations, only to find myself becoming more curious about what else could be automated.
 One way of having more automations, is to create your own.

 </p>